SthephanShinkufag/atomboard/README.md

 This fork of the fork features:
  - Fork is based on [TinyIB from SthephanShinkufag](https://github.com/SthephanShinkufag/TinyIB/)
+ - At this moment works only with PDO+MySQL (Flatfile / PostgreSQL / SQlite is not supported yet).
  - DB schema changed!
- - Now you can paste 4 files per post.
  - Bugfixes.
- - At this moment works only with PDO+MySQL (Flatfile / PostgreSQL / SQlite is not supported yet).
+ - You can paste 4 files per post.
- - Now Administrators and Moderators can selectively delete attached files.
+ - Administrators and Moderators can selectively delete attached files.
+ - Now threads can be locked for posting.

 Installing
 ------------